Before you start researching a topic, first ask yourself: "What type of information sources / research resources do I need?"

 Statistical data can be found on a huge variety of subjects including:

-A wide range of data and statistical sources are available to you via the Data section of the A-Z Database List.
-Many organisations and governments also make statistical data freely available.
+A wide range of data and statistical sources are available via teh university.
+Many organisations and governments also make statistical data freely available via their websites

 Use the Finding Statistics: Quick Guide for more information.

 For guidance on databases relevant to the science of statistics and statistical computation take a look at the Mathematics and Computer Science LibGuides.

 A thesis or dissertation is a document submitted in support of candidature for a higher degree or professional qualification, presenting the author’s research and findings.
 Theses are extremely valuable sources of information, as they consist of substantial primary research in specialised topics and provide very detailed data and analysis.